Booking forms can be found at the end of each program description.

 In Auto Motion, your students will work in small groups to design, build and race their own rubber-band vehicles.
 Students will have the opportunity to see how different materials, construction methods, and ideas come together with a variety of results.

-Building Connections to Our Past (Grade 3: Math & Science, Grade 4: Social Studies)
+Building Connections to Our Past (Grade 3 and 4: Cross-Curricular Connections)

 This activity-centered program begins with a tour of our 1910 historical village, where students discover how the first settlers built their homes, and embraced new materials, tools, and methods of construction.

-Keys to the Community (Grades 2 & 3: Social Studies)
+Keys to the Community (Grade 2 and 3: Social Studies)

 What creates a community?
 This program will engage your students with stories of remarkable individuals who laid the cornerstones of justice and compassion in early Calgary.
 See the growth of Calgary through historic maps and photographs, from isolated ‘Mountie’ outpost, to a bustling prairie city.